docutils/docutils/sandbox/rstdiff/tests/simpleNoSource/input/onceOnly.old.rst

 Some elements are of both types.

+--same			Some old description - still description may appear only once

 --option        	A changing option_string must propagate to option

 -o, --option_group	The option_group and the description may also appear